Canada introduces new tools for law enforcement to investigate threats and keep Canadians safe

 SOURCE Public Safety and Emergency Preparedness Canada

-Contacts: Simon Lafortune, Deputy Director of Communications and Press Secretary, Office of the Honourable Gary Anandasangaree, Minister of Public Safety, [email protected]; Media Relations, Public Safety Canada, 613-991-0657, [email protected]; Lola Dandybaeva, Manager of Media Relations, Office of the Minister of Justice and Attorney General of Canada and Minister responsible for the Atlantic Canada Opportunities Agency, 343-549-0347, [email protected]; Media Relations, Department of Justice Canada, 613-957-4207, [email protected]; Media Relations, Canadian Security Intelligence Service, [email protected]
+Contacts: Cole Walsh, Senior Special Assistant, Office of the Honourable Ruby Sahota, Secretary of State (Combatting Crime), [email protected]; Media and Public Relations, Peel Regional Police, 905-453-2121 ext.
+4027, [email protected]; Simon Lafortune, Deputy Director of Communications and Press Secretary, Office of the Honourable Gary Anandasangaree, Minister of Public Safety, [email protected]; Media Relations, Public Safety Canada, 613-991-0657, [email protected]

 Share this article